scu-heplab/seg-any-sm-jet/README.md

 # IMPORTANT: Replace /path/to/your/delphes with your actual path!
 make DELPHES=/path/to/your/delphes
 ```
-After running, a new executable file named `process` will be created in the `src/cpp`.
+After running, a new executable file named `sajm` will be created in the `src/cpp`.

 * ### Run the Tool on a Single File
 The `sajm` tool processes one file at a time.
 The command format is: